aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 curl -X POST -d '{ "customerId": 1 }' https://example.com/
 ```

-AWS Step Functions will receive the request body inside a `body` key as it is possible to have other keys within the request (ex. requestContext, header, path, and/or querystring):
+AWS Step Functions will receive the request body in its input as follows:

 ```json
 {